graezykev/learn-javascript-blob/javascript-blob/how-to-further-use-stream.md

 ### Step by Step

-See all codes of how to [combine multiple videos into one stream](./stream/combine-multiple-videos-into-one-stream.js).
+See all codes of how to [combine multiple videos into one stream](./stream/combine-multiple-videos-into-one-stream.js), we're going to explain the main steps below.

 Our way of doing this is, firstly, we may prepare several (mp4) videos files' url, In this scenario, these videos, become the chunks of our `ReadableStream`.